osuosl/ganeti_webmgr/docs/source/dev/tests.rst

 argument for debugging.
 ::

-    1self.assertTrue(False, msg="And what else floats?
+    self.assertTrue(False, msg="And what else floats?
 A duck!")

 Forms
 -----